 If you’re travelling with your family, it may be better to have an entire apartment to yourself.
 With co-living apartments, privacy is only confined to the small 4 walls of your room which may not be as convenient.
 After all, size and price are two sides of the same coin.
 With a larger space, it will be more comfortable with your partner and/or children.

 Especially with children, serviced apartments offer privacy and facilities exclusive to the family – and may be the wiser choice.
 With the luxury to choose the number of rooms you need, travelling families have the flexibility to tailor exactly their needs & priorities to their budget.

 However, if you’re looking for a place just for one (or two) – perhaps a co-living space might be a better option.
+After all, the rental for a studio apartment is through the roof now.
 Though space will be a compromise, the experience will make up for that; which brings us to the next point.

 What experiences do these choices offer?

 Co-living opens many doors (see what I did there?) and also opens minds.
 More than just sharing a roof, facilities and amenities, travellers have the opportunity to share and listen to different perspectives of other fellow travellers.
 Living with like-minded people has been incredibly popular among digital nomads in the past recent years; those frequently crossing borders in this digital landscape.